DEMP Specification

 The polling mechanism MAY be time-bound to ensure prompt decision-making.

-A Safety Information System (SIS) MAY repeat a poll provided that the alert severity is below a defined critical threshold and sufficient time remains within the applicable decision window.
+A Safety Information System (SIS) MAY repeat a poll if the outcome cannot be formally established, provided that the conditions for such repetition are met within the applicable decision window.

 If a repeated poll is not feasible due to alert level, time constraints or any other reason, the Safety Information System (SIS) MUST apply a deterministic fallback procedure.